9.3K

 With great attraction comes great sex, forever, right?
 Not so much.

-Jessica Maxwell studies relationships and sex for a living.
+Dr. Jessica Maxwell studies relationships and sex for a living.
 With Canadian roots, she's now an assistant professor at the University of Auckland.
 I learned things from her that I started applying to my own life as soon as the conversation ended.

 Topics of discussion